kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *March 29, 2019* Custom logos should be provided as full paths in the configuration under `deck.branding.logos` and will not implicitly be assumed to be under the static assets directory.
  - *February 26, 2019* The `job_url_prefix` option from `plank` has been deprecated in
     favor of the new `job_url_prefix_config` option which allows configuration on a global, organization or repo level. `job_url_prefix` will be removed in September 2019.